It has been a long year and you deserve some rest! Here are some self-care tips for busy parents that you can plan into your daily routine.

 Whether you find classical music soothing or you prefer to dance to some old school tunes, listening to music can be a great way to take care of yourself.
 Make it part of your daily routine.

 4. Join Book Club

 Joining a book club that meets regularly will help you have positive social interactions.
 You may choose to host a book club or find one in your community.

 5. Go for a Walk

 Exercise is good for your mind as it is for your body.
-Though you might not always feel like you have time to hit the gym or to engage in an intense workout, fortunately, a brisk walk can be an excellent self-care strategy.
+Though you might not always feel like you have time to hit the gym or to engage in an intense workout, fortunately, a brisk walk should be one of the excellent self-care tips you embrace.